tenstorrent/tt-metal/README.md

 2. Download and install [Doxygen](https://www.doxygen.nl/download.html), version 1.9 or higher, but less than 1.10.

 3. Download and install [gtest](https://github.com/google/googletest) from source, version 1.13, and no higher.

+4. If you are working on experimental, internal model development, you must now also install and mount WekaFS.
+Note that this is only available on Tenstorrent cloud machines.
+The instructions are on this [page](https://github.com/tenstorrent-metal/metal-internal-workflows/wiki/Installing-Metal-development-dependencies-on-a-TT-Cloud-VM), which are only available to those who have access to the Tenstorrent cloud.
+Otherwise, you may skip this step if you are not working on such models.
+If you are a regular user of this software, you do not need WekaFS.

 #### About wheel installation